Locked out of property market, more Gen Zers and Millennials turn to investing, HSBC says

 When it comes to where they want to put their money, younger Australians are excited about tech, with many Gen Z (44%) and Millennials (46%) considering investing in this industry over the next six months.
 In contrast, older generations are leaning more towards financials, with only modest proportions of Gen X (29%) and Baby Boomers (37%) mulling tech investments.

 Gen Z (24%) and Millennials (21%) are also putting more of their monthly income into investments.
 That’s a big jump compared to just Gen X (9%) and Baby Boomers (7.6%).
-Plus, younger investors are far more active - with over half of Gen Z (54%) and Millennials (55%) investing on a weekly or monthly basis, while only a small proportion of Gen X (22%) and Baby Boomers (7%) doing the same.
+Plus, younger investors are far more active - with over half of Gen Z (54%) and Millennials (55%) investing on a weekly or monthly basis, while only a small proportion of Gen X (22%) and Baby Boomers (7%) are doing the same.

 “Gen Z are quite financially active and willing to take on more risk when investing,” HSBC Australia senior manager, investments David Talbot said.